Docs

 Module Configuration

-This refers to the MAC AWS Bedrock Configuration set up in the Getting Started section.
+This refers to the Amazon Bedrock Configuration set up in the Getting Started section.

 Additional Properties